 Eighty-one percent (81.81%, n=45) of participants are made upset by memories of their housing loss sometimes, very often, or always with seventy percent (70.37%, n=38) of participants feeling bitter about the loss of their housing sometimes, very often, or always.
 Further, sixty-one percent (61.10%, n=33) of participants feel a part of them vanished by the loss of their housing sometimes, very often, or always.
 Fifty-eight percent (58.18%, n=32) of participants feel that the loss of their housing has smashed their view of the world sometimes, very often, or always.
 Sixty-seven percent (66.67%, n=36) of participants feel like they have become numb sometimes, very often or always since the loss of their housing.
-Sixty-four percent (64.15%, n=34) of participants have pain in different places of their body sometimes, very often, or always since the loss of their housing.
+Sixty-four percent (64.15%, n=34) of participants have pain in different places of their body sometimes, very often, or always since the loss of their body sometimes, very often, or always since the loss of their body sometimes.